 Consistent One-on-One Conversations. – Well-structured individual meetings, a.k.a.
 “One-on-One” can be an excellent method of communication to get to know your staff and supervisors.
-One-on-one meetings are key to reach team members without the fear to be open in front of others.
+One-on-one meetings are key to reaching team members without the fear of being open in front of others.
 When managing one-on-one meetings, be consistent.
 Schedule recurrent meetings at a date/time convenient to you and the other party.
 Avoid meeting around key deadlines such as steering committee meetings, month-end reporting, upcoming exit interviews, or the last day before vacation.
 Make sure the meeting will flow based on the conversation.
 Employees truly value when supervisors show care for their personal well-being.

 Constructive Annual Evaluations. – Make sure to turn annual performance evaluations into constructive conversations.
 This is the right opportunity to assess progress made towards defined goals.
 Goals must be set at the beginning of each year to ensure annual evaluations are based on predefined expectations.
-Annual assessment can be turned into an opportunity to review areas of improvement and create a targeted plan for addressing shortfalls.
-Let’s not forget, one of the most important objectives of annual evaluations is to praise employees' accomplishments and recognize them for a job well done.
+Annual assessments can be turned into an opportunity to review areas of improvement and create a targeted plan for addressing shortfalls.
+Let’s not forget one of the most important objectives of annual evaluations is to praise employees' accomplishments and recognize them for a job well done.

 Respect the End of Workday. – In the interest of life-work balance, make sure to separate your workday from your personal time.
-At the end of your daily journey, disconnect from work, whether you are in the traditional office environment, or working from home.
+At the end of your daily journey, disconnect from work, whether you are in the traditional office environment or working from home.
 There should be an end-of-day for every type of employment and when you have reached it, respect it.
-Do not delay it, or change it for any unplanned changes.
+Do not delay it or change it for any unplanned changes.

 Time Management. – One of the most common terms used at work today is probably one of the most challenging actions to execute, that is; Effective Time Management.
 Let’s be clear, despite the fact that you have too much work to do, too many job responsibilities, too many staff to manage, or reports to finish, these variable factors will not change the one single constant; time is a limited and fixed resource.
 Our daily job responsibilities should be set based on how much time we can spend at work on a daily basis, not around how much stuff I need to complete before my next deadline.
 Time Management should be the allocation of time to a series of tasks in order to complete an overall objective; a project, a report, a deadline, etc. Complications arise when we believe we can make our days longer than 23 hours, 59 minutes, and 59 seconds.